tdimitrov/tranqap/docs/index.rst

 requires sudo, etc. So it is hard to run multiple captures on machines, requiring different authentication/permissions.

-What is rpcap and how it solves the problem
+What is tranqap and how it solves the problem
 -------------------------------------------

-rpcap is the bash script above on a very strong steroids.
+tranqap is the bash script above on a very strong steroids.
 It's main purpose is to implement the functionality of the script in more intelligent and robust way.
-But in the same time rpcap should be as lean and simple as possible.
+But in the same time tranqap should be as lean and simple as possible.

-rpcap is driven by three main principles: 1.
+tranqap is driven by three main principles: 1.
 Minimal dependencies and requirements for the target machine(s).
 2. Do not take over the role of another tool(s), just glue them together.
 3. Be simple, minimalistic and user friendly.

-What rpcap does: 1.
+What tranqap does: 1.
 Reads a list of remote targets and configuration parameters from a JSON file.
 Each config file represents an environment/project/task.
 2. A connection to each target is established over SSH.
 3. A capturer (e.g. tcpdump) is run on each target.
 4. The